compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 Our first *real* step towards a language interpreter is a parser.
 A parser converts a string into an *abstract syntax tree* (or AST); a data structure that represents the internal structure of expressions in our language.

+Once we have an AST, we'll be able to reason about our code in a structured way.
+In particular, type checking becomes a form of tree traversal, and evaluation becomes a form of tree reduction.

 ## S-Expressions

 All languages, even human languages, adhere to a *grammar*.